-where $\omega _{f}$ is the click-aware module, which consists of a max pooling layer and a single linear layer. $\psi$ denotes the linear mapping layer, $[*]_{+}$ represents the max function, $\&$ represents the $and$ operation, and $C^{'}_{t} \in \left \{C^1_t, C^2_t, C^3_t \right \}$. $\Psi_0$ is the binary click prediction obtained from $X_0$, \textit{i.e.}, before the query features being fed to the transformer decoder. $\mathbb{M}_{l-1}$ represents the attention mask of the previous transformer block, which can be calculated by Eq.~(\ref{M_metric})
+where $\omega _{f}$ is the click-aware module, which consists of a max pooling layer and a linear layer. $\psi$ denotes the linear mapping layer, $[*]_{+}$ represents the max function, $\&$ represents the $and$ operation. $\Psi_0$ is the binary click prediction obtained from $X_0$, \textit{i.e.}, before the query features are fed to the transformer decoder. $\mathbf{M}_{l-1}$ represents the attention mask of the previous transformer block, which can be calculated by Eq.~(\ref{M_metric})